gdbroman/broman.blog/_posts/2020/2020-04-14-branding-beats-sales.md

 ## Put a Cat in Your Lap and it Immediately Jumps Down

 Let it voluntarily jump up and the cat will repeatedly return no matter how many times you push it down.
-This is why branding beats sales.